gritzkoo/nodejs-health-checker-lw/README.md

   ```

-- creating a file like `version.txt` using a command like:
+- creating a file like `version.txt` using a command like below in pipeline before a `docker build/push` steps:

   ```sh
   git show -s --format="%ai %H %s %aN" HEAD > version.txt